ornl-ssd/cpp-novice/_episodes/11-arrays.md

 ~~~
 {: .code}

-For this declaration, `type` is a valid type (such as `int`, `float, etc.), `name` is a valid identifier, and the `elements` value
+For this declaration, `type` is a valid type (such as `int`, `float`, etc.), `name` is a valid identifier, and the `elements` value
 (which is always enclosed in square brackets []), specifies the length of the array in terms of the number of elements.

-Therefore, an array called `my_array`, with five elements of type `int`, can be declared as:
+To declare the `my_array` array from above, we would use the following:

 ~~~
 int my_array[5];
 ~~~
 {: .code}

-NOTE: The elements field within square brackets `[]`, representing the number of elements in the array, must be a constant expression,
+NOTE: The number of elements specified must be a constant expression, since arrays are blocks of static memory whose size must be determined
-since arrays are blocks of static memory whose size must be determined at compile time, before the program runs.
+at compile time.

 #### Initializing arrays

 By default, regular arrays of local scope (for example, those declared within a function) are left uninitialized.
 This means that
-narray's elements are indeterminate at the point the array is declared.
+an array's elements are indeterminate at the point the array is declared.
 The elements in an array can be explicitly initialized, however,
 by enclosing those initial values in braces `{}`.

 For example: